moiri/lol_team/README.md

 consecutively update the DB with new game information.
 Once the DB tables are created and initialised (**setup** script) the **update** script can be run on e.g. hourly basis by a cron job.

+# Display the Statistics
+The web interface is based on a [Bootstrap](http://getbootstrap.com) layout where functionality is provided by [jQuery](https://jquery.com) and the jQuery plugin [Tablesorter](http://tablesorter.com).
+The server script language is python ([mod_python](http://modpython.org)).
+An example apache server configuration file is provided in the server directory.